 At this time of year, mentors often have questions about giving gifts.
 You are in no way obligated to give a gift during this season.
 If you are considering gift giving as a mentor, Seedling strongly encourages you to be relationship focused and to limit it to a small token costing no more than $15.00.
 You are already giving the most important gift: your time and undivided attention each week.
-If you are considering giving a gift in addition to your time and attention, here is a list of low or no cost gift ideas that can be tailored to reflect the special nuances of your individual mentoring relationship.
+If you are considering giving a gift in addition to your time and attention, please consult with your Mentor Director for low or no cost gift ideas that can be tailored to reflect the special nuances of your individual mentoring relationship.

 Remember that a gift is a gift.
 If you’re considering an actual physical gift, take care.
 There are different guidelines for mentoring relationships than those for other personal relationships.
 Here are some quick cautions: